NAME: William Walter James HEAD

 A cable sent to Rowland Head, then living in Mont Albert, on 15 June advised him William had received wounds but “not reported seriously.
 No further particulars available…”.
 After an enquiry, William’s service record was updated on 15 August with “the only information is that he was wounded…Gallipoli Peninsula…25/04/1915”.
 Rowland Head received that news on 3 September.
 William’s family waited to hear news of his injuries, most likely assuming he was receiving hospital care, but on 13 October 1915, they learned that wasn’t the case.
 William died on 25 April.

-Once they knew William was coming home, the Head family at least wanted something to remember him, and enquires began as to the whereabouts of William’s belongings.
+Once they knew William was not coming home, the Head family at least wanted something to remember him, and enquires began as to the whereabouts of William’s belongings.
 A year after they heard of William’s death, the Head family had still not received his belongings and Rowland was becoming anxious about their whereabouts.

 Finally, in December 1916, William’s belongings returned home, but there was still so much unknown.
 Rowland made enquires as to William’s place of burial.
 On 23 June 1921, the brutal truth about William’s end came to light.
 It’s likely William was one of those killed or wounded on the boats before landing and retrieved by his fellow battalion members.